sadlerjw/concussion/README.md

 Clone the repo, use `npm install` to pull down all the dependencies, and run `gulp` to start Concussion running at [http://localhost:3000/].

-My site, [sadlerjw.com], is deployed to Heroku.
+When my site, [sadlerjw.com], was powered by Concussion, it was deployed to Heroku.
 Since concussion populates the website from Markdown files stored on the filesystem, and Heroku has an [ephemeral filesystem][ephemeral], this means that posts need to be checked into the repository that you deploy to Heroku.
 This is nice for having a history of changes, and works well with Heroku's [Dropbox integration][heroku-dropbox], which syncs your most recent Heroku deploy to Dropbox.
 This means that if you're not at a computer with `git` (maybe you're on your iPad or something) you can edit and add posts in Dropbox, and then log into Heroku to deploy from Dropbox.

 ## Caching